jorexdeveloper/java-utils/ScientificCalculator/README.md

     // Number of digits to round the
     // answer to.
     // Use Hiculator.ROUND_MODE_OFF
-    // To prevent rounding off
+    // To disable rounding off
     int roundTo = 6;

     // Invoke the static method
     // evaluate with the expression and
     // int value to round the answer to.
-    // Hiculator.ROUND_MODE_OFF to prevent
+    // Hiculator.ROUND_MODE_OFF to disable
     // rounding of the answer.
     String answer = Hiculator.evaluate (expression, roundTo);